List of foreign satellites launched by India

 Commercial launches for foreign nations are negotiated through NSIL (formerly through Antrix), the ISRO's commercial arm.
-Between 2013 and 2015, India launched 28 foreign satellites for nine different countries, earning a total revenue of US$101 million.
+Between 2013 and 2015, India launched 28 foreign satellites for nine countries, earning revenue of US$101 million.

 As of October 2022, the Polar Satellite Launch Vehicle and GSLV Mk III are the launch vehicles utilized for international commercial launches.
-The GSLV Mk II has yet to receive commercial orders.
 In addition, the Small Satellite Launch Vehicle is currently in development for international commercial launches of small satellites.
+The vehicle made its first successful flight on 10 February 2023.

 On 15 February 2017, ISRO launched 104 satellites on single launch by a PSLV-XL.
 96 of them were from the United States, while the others were from Israel, the UAE, Kazakhstan, the Netherlands, Belgium and Germany.
 It was the largest number of satellites launched on a single flight by any space agency (with the previous record held by Russia's Dnepr launcher, which launched 37 in June 2014) until 24 January 2021, when SpaceX launched the Transporter-1 mission on a Falcon 9 rocket carrying 143 satellites into orbit.